How to Drive a Manual Car: Step-by-Step Guide

 The process to shift to reverse is the same as when selecting gear 1-6.

-To make sure that reverse gear is not selected by mistake when driving forwards, some stick shifts require the user to press the shift stick in a different way to shift to reverse.
+To make sure that reverse gear is not selected by mistake when driving forwards, some stick shifts require the user to press in a different way to shift to reverse.
 Get to know the vehicle you are in and how it works.

 Step #8 – Move to A Hill or Slope